ricklon/MorsesSecretTechnology/README.md

 Why
 ====
-There is a form of story telling called [The Exquiseite Corps](http://en.wikipedia.org/wiki/Exquisite_corpse) it has traditionally been performed as drawing a part of picutre, and folding it so the only a few lines of the image remain so they can be extended by the next person.
+There is a form of story telling called [The Exquisite Corps](http://en.wikipedia.org/wiki/Exquisite_corpse) it has traditionally been performed as drawing a part of picutre, and folding it so the only a few lines of the image remain so they can be extended by the next person.
 No one can really see the whole, but everyone can add a part.
 This also has been adapted to a story telling technique of writing several sentences, and then folding the paper, and